RAD POWER BIKES ELECTRIC BIKE REVIEW

-We have a 11 month old puppy that has more energy than we know what to do with.
+We have a border collie / mini-Austrialian shepherd mix that has more energy than we know what to do with.
 A casual walk down the street or 30 minutes of fetch does not cut it.
 So every night before bed when the streets are empty or when we are out camping, we get on our RadPower Bikes and let Charlie chase us down until he’s pooped and ready for bed.

 The first time I rode the RadMini was on a dirt road around Payette Lake in McCall, and I couldn’t stop laughing.
 I was flying!
 I got to see a lot more scenery in less time than I would have on a normal bike.
-I kept thinking to myself “if this is a soft introduction to a motorcycle, I might be in trouble.”
 The RadPower bike was also a great conversation starter on my recent road trip since everyone was so curious about it.